Do Twelve-Step Programs Work?

 Different treatment options focus on different aspects of the healing process.
 There are those such as a biomedical regimen that tend to deal with addiction holistically.
 Some treatments such as a biomedical regimen deal with addiction from an environmental, nutritional, and physical point of view.
 While 12-step programs do explore these things, biomedical regimens base their model around them.
 Quite a bit of attention is placed on eating nutritionally and otherwise taking care of yourself physically.
 To others, although these things are important, you may feel more comfortable with treatments that are more clinical and rely on medical and psychological methods, such as intensive outpatient treatment centers.
 If you want a more therapeutic approach, there are resources that provide work with substance abuse intervention while dealing with family solutions and other mental health issues.
 Some incorporate mindfulness and meditation and use this as their cornerstone.

 With so many choices, it can be easy to feel overwhelmed.
 Don’t make this decision by yourself if you are feeling this way.
 Reach out to others who care about you.
 They can help you sort through the pros and cons.
 If you have peers or friends that have tried alternative treatments, ask about their experiences, and weigh it against your wants and needs.
-Also, asking for guidance from a professional counselor or therapist is always a good idea since they generally know what treatment programs work best and for whom.
+Also, asking for guidance from your doctor or reaching out to a treatment provider is always a good idea.
 Your treatment is one of the most important decisions that you can make.
 Decide what you think will work for you, and start the process of reclaiming your sobriety.
 With the right knowledge, you will have the power to make the positive changes in your life that you desire.